 HMI = 0.6xPresent + 0.1xFuture + 0.3xTraffic

-For the Q3 results, an online survey of 217 builders was conducted by CHBA from August 24 to September 10, 2021, using CHBA's panel of builders.
-Some builders elected to speak to both the single and multi-family markets, resulting in 302 unique responses.
-37 local HBAs participated in this survey.
-The full sample has a margin of error of 5% at a 95% confidence level.
+For the Q2 results, an online survey of 190 builders was conducted by CHBA from June 8 2023 to July 5, 2023, using CHBA's panel of builders.
+Some builders elected to speak to both the single and multi-family markets, resulting in 271 unique responses.
+39 local HBAs participated in this survey.

 CHBA’s HMI is modelled on that of the National Association of Home Builders (NAHB) in the US.
 The NAHB-Wells Fargo Housing Market Index is based on a survey of single-family builders that the NAHB has been running every month since 1985.

 The panel is made up of builders from constituent associations to ensure representativeness across Canada.
 Working together with the association’s local and provincial Executive Officers, CHBA was able to build this expert panel that is reflective of membership in each region.
-CHBA is planning on refreshing the panel once a year.
-The HMI is weighted to ensure the panel is representative by both geographical location (i.e. national, provincial and local) and size (i.e. small, medium and large).
+To ensure it remains up to date, CHBA is continually refreshing the panel.
+The HMI is weighted to ensure the panel is representative by both geographical location (i.e., national, provincial and local) and size (i.e., small, medium and large).
 For some smaller home builder associations (HBAs), the sample is not weighted.
 In those cases, CHBA leverages the HBA’s expertise to ensure the sample is representative of the region.
-The panel also has a balance of single-family and multi-family builders that reflect the conditions of each local market in Canada.
 Single-family includes single-detached homes, semi-detached homes and row (townhouse) homes.
 Multi-family includes stacked townhouses, duplexes, triplexes, double duplexes and row duplexes, and low and high-rise apartment buildings.